monarch-initiative/phenogrid/tests/behave/README.md

 us to actually build up a body of tests without taking too much away from development time.

-# Tags

-These are the tags that we're currently using in the tests (in case you want to check or remove just a subset).

-- ui: tests written for the UI, likely Selenium

 # Install Python virtualenv

 ## On Ubuntu 14.04 LTS